cdebacco/MultiTensor/README.md

 * `-y` : Decision variable for convergence.
 Default is 10.
 * `-z` : Seed for random real numbers.
 * `-s` : Seed for random integer numbers.
+* `-A` : Flag to call the (faster) restricted assortative version (purely diagonal affinity matrix).

 ## Input format.
 The multilayer adjacency matrix should be formatted as an edge list with L+3 columns:

-`E node1 node2 1 0 0 1`
+`E node1 node2 3 0 0 1`

-The first columns tells the algorithm that the row denotes an edge; the second and third are the source and target nodes of that edge, respectively; l+3 column tells if there is that edge in the l-th layer.
-In this example the edge node1 --> node2 exists in layer 1 and 4 but not in layer 2 and 3.
+The first columns tells the algorithm that the row denotes an edge; the second and third are the source and target nodes of that edge, respectively; l+3 column tells if there is that edge in the l-th layer and the weigth (must be integer).
+In this example the edge node1 --> node2 exists in layer 1 with weight 3 and in layer 4 with weight 1, but not in layer 2 and 3.

 ## Output.
 Three files will be generated: the two NxK membership matrices `U` and `V`, and the KxK layer affinity matrix `W`.
 Supposing that K=4 and `E=".dat"` the output files will be inside `data` folder with names:
 - `u_K4.dat`
 - `v_K4.dat`
 - `w_K4.dat`
-- `debug_K4.dat` : will be filled with "weird" behaviors in case something wrong is going on.
-Usually when the adjacency matrix is not entered correctly.
-If this file is empty than everything went fine.

 The first line outputs the Max Likelihood among the realizations.
 For the membership files, the subsequent lines contain L+1 columns: the first one is the node label, the follwing ones are the (not normalized) membership vectors' entries.
 For the affinity matrix file, the subsequent lines start with the number of the layer and then the matrix for that layer.
+For the restricted assortative version only the diagonal entries of the affinity matrix are printed.
+The first entry of each row is the layer index.